mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ## Objectives
 - You learn how Design Thinking is used
-- You learn what design thinking phase 4 - ideate means
+- You learn what Design Thinking "phase 4 - ideate" means

 ## Required Equipment
 - Notebook